-What kind of projects are eligible?
+What kind of projects and activities are eligible?

 Priority will be given to proposals that:

-- reach new audiences
+- reach new audiences;

-- work with impacted communities
+- work with impacted communities or justice-based groups;

-- come from applicants with a demonstrated financial need
+- come from applicants with a demonstrated financial need.

 Please review our criteria and rubric and the Science Network statement on diversity, equity, and inclusion.

-Examples of appropriate proposals:
+Examples of appropriate proposals

 - A letter writing, call-in, or teach-in campaign